Yomguithereal/psia-python-advanced/decks/intro.md

 # For next time

-Find a interesting (to you) social topic that is discussed on the web and on social networks (Twitter mostly).
+Find a interesting (to you) social topic that is discussed on the web and on social networks (YouTube mostly).

 First foreshadowing about web data: